GoogleCloudPlatform/dotnet-docs-samples/pubsub/api/README.md

     create a new project or choose an existing project.
 2. In the [Google Developers Console](https://console.developers.google.com/),
     click **APIs & auth**, then click APIs.
-Wait for a list of APIs to appear, then click Cloud Storage.
-If Cloud Storage is not already enabled, click the Enable API button.
+Wait for a list of APIs to appear, then click Google Cloud Pub/Sub.
+If Cloud Pub/Sub is not already enabled, click the Enable API button.
 3. In the [Google Developers Console](https://console.developers.google.com/),
     under **APIs & auth**, click Credentials.
 Click the button to "Generate